pombo7676/pombo7676/README.md

 <!-- Typing SVG by DenverCoder1 - https://github.com/DenverCoder1/readme-typing-svg -->

 I am a Data Analyst / Python developer and I love programming and data management 💻.
-I studied a bootcamp and soon after I was the teacher 🤓.
-I'm a musician 🎸 and scuba diver 🤿 and I love travelling by van 🚘 and being with my greyhound 🐕.
-I have a colourful brain 🧠 and a lot of energy.
+I studied a Data Analytics bootcamp at Ironhack and now I am looking for new challenges 🤓.
+I'm an industrial engineer and amateur footballer and padel player.
+I love tasting new places, as I consider myself quite a foodie, sushi specifically drives my crazy...I love it.
-I'm very creative and I have a project on neural networks and abstract art.
-I'm always on the rocket 🚀

 <br/>
 <br/>
 <hr/>